openhab/openhab-docs/configuration/persistence.md

 In "absolute" mode the threshold is calculated by absolute difference to the last persisted value.
 This mode is selected by a decimal value with optional unit (e.g. `> 5 mA` for "at least 5 mA deviation").
-For plain `Number` items the value can be omitted.
+For plain `Number` items the unit can be omitted.

 ```
 Filters {